damselfly

 239 million people need humanitarian aid.

 The organizations that detect crises, analyze needs, secure funding, and deliver relief are doing extraordinary work.
-But they're doing it in silos — different data, different systems, different timelines.
+But they're largely doing it in isolation — different data, different systems, different timelines.
+Over 20,000 organizations coordinate through the humanitarian system, drawing on 18,000+ datasets from more than 2,000 sources.

 Sense to Sustain